World Migration Report: Chapters of the report

-The World Migration Report 2020 has 11 chapters, the first of which presents a number of highlights from the report and outlines the report's structure.
-The other 10 chapters aim to inform current and future policy deliberations and discussions by providing a clear identification of the key issues, a critical overview of relevant research and analysis, and a discussion of the implications for future research and policymaking.
+The World Migration Report 2024 has 9 chapters, the first of which presents an overview of the report and discusses how migration continues to be part of the solution for many economies, societies and families around the world.
+The other 8 chapters aim to inform current and future policy deliberations and discussions by providing key data, a clear identification of the key issues, a critical overview of relevant research and analysis and a discussion of the implications for future research and policymaking.

 Chapter 2 draws upon global sources of data to provide an overview of key figures and trends regarding the stocks and flows of international migrants, as well as remittances.
-After an initial review of overall migrant stocks and flows, the chapter looks at these trends for specific migrant groups, including migrant workers, refugees, asylum seekers, internally displaced persons, and stateless persons.
+After an initial review of overall migrant stocks and flows, the chapter looks at these trends for specific migrant groups, including migrant workers, international students, refugees, asylum seekers and internally displaced persons.

 Chapter 3 focuses on key regional dimensions of, and developments in, migration in six world regions: Africa, Asia, Europe, Latin America and the Caribbean, Northern America, and Oceania.
 An overview and brief discussion of key population-related statistics, and a description of “key features and developments” in migration, is provided for each of these regions.

-Recognizing that the ever-growing nature of migration research has made it difficult to determine which outputs are important and what should be given weight, Chapter 4 provides guidance to those seeking broad guidance on the subject.
-It conducts a comprehensive review of the migration research and analysis produced by actors, including individuals, academics, governments, intergovernmental organizations, and think tanks.

-The fifth chapter aims to counter the fact “it is becoming increasingly difficult to hear balance perspectives in public debates on important policy issues, such as international migration” by “reflecting on the contributions that migrants have made, both to their communities of origin and destination.”
-It focuses on three types of contribution: sociocultural, civic-political, and economic.